Dynamic Strategy Adaptation in Multi-Agent Environments with Large Language Models: Introduction

-The main contribution of this paper is to address the limitations of static decision-making methods, including rule-based strategies, turn-based reasoning, and offline reinforcement learning, by proposing a new framework that enables agents to adapt strategies in real time using LLM-guided reward shaping.
-By integrating symbolic evaluations from a frozen language model with a reinforcement learning loop, the proposed system refines agent behavior based on contextual signals such as order progress and timestep.
+The main contribution of this paper is to address the limitations of static decision-making methods, including rule-based strategies, turn-based reasoning, and offline reinforcement learning, by proposing a novel framework that enables agents to adapt strategies in real time using LLM-guided reward shaping.
+By integrating symbolic evaluations from a frozen language model with a reinforcement learning loop, the proposed system refines agent behavior based on contextual signals such as order progress (the evolving state of tasks or objectives being completed within the environment) and timestep.
 This hybrid framework is designed to support collaboration in unpredictable, noisy environments where conventional policies tend to fail.
 In addition to developing the architecture, the proposed framework is empirically evaluated across dynamic environments to assess performance, robustness to noise, and latency tradeoffs.
 The proposed method delivers strategic benefits while preserving real-time inference speeds.
 In summary, the key contributions of this paper are:

-\begin{itemize} \item We assess the performance of our framework over the Overcooked-AI~\cite{wang2020overcooked} simulation environment.
-In these simulations, across five dynamic, partially observable, and high-noise environments, we design and implement a real-time shaping framework that connects proximal policy optimization (PPO)-based agents with frozen LLM evaluations.
-By leveraging prompt-based symbolic feedback during execution, the framework enables agents to revise decisions mid-episode in response to uncertainty, teammate variability, and timing disruptions.
-Agents generate structured prompts that encode state, goals, and local history, and use returned judgments to shape the reward signal in a latency-constrained control loop.
+\begin{itemize} \item We evaluate our framework within the Overcooked-AI~\cite{wang2020overcooked} simulation environment.
+Across four dynamic regimes (i.e., No Noise, Noise, Delay, and Combo), we develop a real-time shaping system that connects proximal policy optimization (PPO) agents with frozen LLM evaluations.
+Prompt-based symbolic feedback allows agents to revise decisions mid-episode in response to uncertainty, teammate variability, and timing disruptions.
+Agents produce structured prompts encoding state, goals, and short-term history, and integrate the returned judgments into a latency-constrained reward-shaping loop.